honeycombio/honeycomb-kubernetes-agent/README.md

     ```
     kubectl apply -f examples/quickstart.yaml
     ```
+    This will do three things:
-    This will create a service account for the agent so that it can list pods from the API, create a minimal configuration, and then create a DaemonSet from the agent.
+    - create a service account for the agent so that it can list pods from the API
+    - create a minimal `ConfigMap` containing configuration for the agent
+    - create a DaemonSet from the agent.

 ## Production-Ready Use